 Where to Plant Coneflowers

-Plant coneflowers where they’ll get at least 6 to 8 hours of sun per day.
-In warmer regions (zones 8 and higher), though, a little bit of afternoon shade is actually a good thing, as it will help keep the flowers from fading.
+Plant coneflowers where they’ll get at least 6 to 8 hours of sun per day, though, a little bit of afternoon shade is actually a good thing, as it will help keep the flowers from fading.
 These plants naturally grow in clumps, so they won’t spread as far as some other perennials.
 Many of the older varieties will self-seed if you leave blooms in place — an easy way to get more plants!